dotBeginner Hockey Info

 2-10 PROTESTS

-a.
-Player Eligibility: All protests regarding player eligibility must be made to the referee prior to the start of the game or while the game is in progress.
-The referee will note the protest on the scoresheet, ask the player in question his name and write that name on the scoresheet as well.
+A. Player Eligibility: All protests regarding player eligibility must be made to the referee prior to the start of the game or while the game is in progress.
+The referee will have the scorekeeper note the protest in the comments section of scoresheet on Goalline, ask the player in question his name and note that name in Goalline as well.
 The ultimate decision regarding player eligibility rests with the PHA.
 Please refer to section 2-2.

 PACIFIC HOCKEY ASSOCIATION